Moving to London in 2023? Here’s everything you need to know

 1. Registering for the NHS

-Britain boasts one of, if not the best healthcare system in the world, so of course you will want to get all over that.
+Britain has one of the best healthcare system in the world, so of course you will want to get all over that.

 A couple of weeks later, my number was sent straight to me.

-This card basically acts as a Medicare card throughout Europe, which will cover you when travelling.
+This card basically acts as a healthcare card throughout Europe, which will cover you when travelling.

 I was on a monthly credit plan back home and correspondingly decided to stick with the same sort of deal in Britain, as I’m not a fan of locked-in contracts .